imjoy-team/ImJoy/web/public/docs/development.md

 with or without the plugin engine.
 For **Python plugins** running on the plugin engine, files can be directly loaded and written to the file system.

-For **JavaScript or WebPython plugins**, you have different possibilities.
+For **JavaScript or Web Python plugins**, you have different possibilities.
 1. You can drag a file or a folder directly into the ImJoy workspace.
 This will render a window with the file/folder content.
 These data can then be accessed by the plugins and be processed.